Key IoT Trends for 2022 and Beyond: Multiple Radio Access Technology (Multi-RAT)

 Multi-RAT networking is vulnerable to congested regions in the network and interference.
 This is because there can be issues with the algorithms that are used to select the radio technologies that are used, especially if large numbers of devices need to gain internet access.
 Access point/gateway availability is essential, as this is where all networking technologies obtain internet access.
 Key limitations in multi-RAT networks include:

-- the signal quality of the access point or gateway
+- Signal quality of the access point or gateway

-- the number of users using a specific radio access technology
+- Number of users using a specific radio access technology

 The routine use of cellular networking technology in these networks makes any need for retransmissions expensive and energy inefficient.
 But by integrating other networking technologies they can achieve communication using multiple shorter, cheaper low-energy hops between relay nodes, rather than one long-distance point-to-point cellular transmission.